 - Liberal Arts and Sciences Education– by recognizing the value of a liberal arts and sciences education, the Integrations Curriculum asks students to acquire a broad base of knowledge that develops a range of skills while also enriching personal and professional experiences.

 - Read the up-to-date Integrations Curriculum reflecting all JFS-Approved changes

 - Read a 10-page overview of the Curriculum

-Portfolium Workshops will take place spring 2020.
+Portfolium Workshops will take place spring and summer 2020.
 Please click here to review dates/times.